 UDI labeling of medical devices is based on specific standards.
 To this end, the US Food and Drug Administration (FDA) has accredited three organizations as UDI issuing agencies: GS1, Health Industry Business Communications Council (HIBCC), and the International Council for Commonality in Blood Banking Automation (ICCBBA).
 Generally labels always consist of two parts: the "DI" (Device Identifier) and the "PI" (Production Identifier).
 The DI, which is identical for each item, includes the ID of the manufacturer or labeler as well as the reference code of the product.
 In contrast, the PI is dynamic, containing information such as expiration and manufacturing dates and serial numbers.
 The global data exchange network Global Unique Device Identification Database (GUDID) enables manufacturers to forward product information to the American FDA UDI database.

-In contrast to the US FDA regulation, the EU is introducing a new identifier based on the European Union Medical Device Regulation (EU MDR) – "Basic UDI-DI".
+In contrast to the US FDA regulation, the EU introduced a new identifier based on the European Union Medical Device Regulation (EU MDR) – "Basic UDI-DI".
 This enables medical devices with similar characteristics to be grouped in the EU approval database EUDAMED.
 The device can only be submitted to the authorities responsible for approval after the medical device manufacturer or an authorized representative has allocated the new identifier.

 TRUMPF has a broad range of marking lasers as well as customizable software solutions.
 Customers can use them to create UDIs from their own databases and apply the markings to medical devices.
 Quality control and documentation functions are also available on request.
 TRUMPF customers get high-quality markings from this complete package while also benefiting from TRUMPF solutions for UDI-compliant marking and process reliability.